 Since I take a deposit before buying any flowers & supplies, I don’t have many out-of-pocket expenses (which is super helpful when you run a business on a shoestring budget!) and I can ensure my 70% profit margin on every order I sell if I don’t overbuy.

 I also don’t overspend on things like photoshoots and online advertising.
-However, I do spend money on accountants, lawyers, quality footwear, and massage therapy!
+However, I do spend money on accountants, lawyers, quality footwear, and business tools and coaching!

 #9.
 I Never Stop Learning.